prjerome/reactEcosystem/README.md

 Broadening my knowledge of the React ecosystem: hooks, jest and react-testing library.
 See alt branch for TDD progress.
-Hosted a talk based on this repo, see https://www.meetup.com/de-DE/reactmunich/events/275229641/
+Hosted a talk based on this demo app, https://prjerome.github.io/reactEcosystem/, see https://www.meetup.com/de-DE/reactmunich/events/275229641/